clbustos/statsample/README.txt

 * Creates reports on text, html and rtf, using ReportBuilder gem
 * Graphics: Histogram, Boxplot and Scatterplot

+== PRINCIPLES

+* Software Design:
+  * One module/class for each type of analysis
+  * Options can be set as hash on initialize() or as setters methods
+  * Clean API for interactive sessions
+  * summary() returns all necessary informacion for interactive sessions
+  * All statistical data available though methods on objects
+  * All (important) methods should be tested.
+Better with random data.
+* Statistical Design
+  * Results are tested against text results, SPSS and R outputs.
+  * Go beyond Null Hiphotesis Testing, using confidence intervals and effect sizes when possible
+  * (When possible) All references for methods are documented, providing sensible information on documentation

 == FEATURES:

 * Classes for manipulation and storage of data: